chaisql/chai/README.md

     })
 }
 ```

-> :warning: Chai's API is still evolving: We are working towards the v1.0.0 release, which will bring stability to the database structure and API.

 Checkout the [SQL documentation](https://chaisql.com/docs/essentials/sql-introduction/), the [Go doc](https://pkg.go.dev/github.com/chaisql/chai) and the [usage example](#usage) in the README to get started quickly.